whimc/Barrelbot/readme.md

 You can reset all puzzles using Puzzle > Reset all puzzles.

 This will stop any puzzles that were left running and restore a puzzle’s item box to its original state.

+________________________________________
+## [WIP]Editor 2.0
+The puzzle editing interface is currently undergoing a major overhaul.
+All of the old documentation will be kept for the time being until it’s been fully phased out, but when possible using these new features is recommended (and easier!)

+## Puzzle Wand
+Command: `/loot give @s loot whimc:edit_wand`

+The wand allows you to tinker with the features of a puzzle.
+Simply **right click** while holding the wand to scan for an editable feature.
+If an editable feature is found, it will bring up an editing menu.
+To exit this menu, click the red X or **crouch**.
+You need to be out of interaction range with objects that you can open or press.

+[photo showing distance and wand in-hand]

+## List of Editable Features and How They Can be Edited (WIP):

+**Barrelbot**:
+Swap dispenser/barrel: converts the barrelbot between barrel and dispenser form.
+Dispensers have their items locked and are meant to be part of the puzzle ratehr than something to interface/work with directly.

+*(WIP) Additions to be made: change face/expression, lock the bot*

+**Puzzle Button**:

+Scanning a puzzle button will automatically link you to that puzzle.
+The puzzle you’re linked to will show a purple indicator over it whenever you’re holding an edit wand.

+[photo showing puzzle selection]

+Toggle size editor: allows you to edit
+*note: this feature currently does not have an icon, and is instead indicated by a yellow stained glass pane*

+Propagate changes: any changes made to this puzzle will be copied over to any clones of the puzzle as well *note: this feature is currently indicated by an orange stained glass pane*

+**Block Commands**

+Puzzle Button: `/function whimc:barrelbot/block/puzzle_button/give`

+Barrelbot: `/function whimc:barrelbot/block/barrelbot/give`

+Function: `/function whimc:barrelbot/block/function/give`

+## Cloning Changes

+*note: still in the process of being transferred to the wand*

+**Basic Clone**: Clone the puzzle you are currently linked to, placing the new puzzle’s button at your feet.
+Found in the dev book on the **Clone** page.

+**Cascade Clone**: Creates a 2-dimensional array of clones of the puzzle you are currently linked to.
+To perform a cascade clone:
+   1) Link to a puzzle by selecting it with a puzzle wand
+   2) In the dev book, select clone > cascade clone.
+This will bring up a menu
+   3) Specify the dimensions of the array in the x and z direction (negative numbers will paste that many clones in the negative x/z direction)
+   4) Specify the spacing between puzzles in the x/z direction
+   5) Click "paste" (note: preview button does not currently do anything)